 Caffeine intake should not be done at least six hours before bedtime.
 Moreover, sugary foods, heavy meals, and drinking lots of fluid just before bedtime can also interrupt your sleep.

 Management of stress is very important for good sleep.
 Insomnia and sleep disorders can be a manifestation of mental disorder.
-Seek professional help and get treatment for stress if you are having trouble getting enough rest.
+Seek professional help by getting in touch with a top neurosurgeon in Karachi and get treatment for stress if you are having trouble getting enough rest.

 Develop a good bedtime routine and avoid work or screen just before bedtime.
 Using screens and LEDs that emit blue light can disrupt the circadian rhythm and our biological clock.
 Therefore, screen use should be avoided before bedtime, and cellular devices should definitely not be used in beds.
 You can practice a relaxation technique just before bed, meditation, a warm bath or reading a book by dim light.

 Drink chamomile tea just before bedtime to get a good shut-eye.
 Chamomile tea has soothing properties that make it a perfect beverage for bedtime.

 A perfect snack just before bedtime is cheese and crackers because cheese is rich in protein called tryptophan that helps to make serotonin, a brain chemical that makes you feel calm and happy.
 Warm milk has a similar effect; such snacks, therefore, help to improve sleep.

 Setting the right environment of the room, with dim lights and quiet is also important for getting quality sleep.
 Excessive noise and light can disrupt sleep, and lead to inadequate rest.

 If the aforementioned tips don’t work for you, you can try different sleep cycles, like the biphasic, everyman or uberman.